Saad711T/Linux-kernel-compilation/README.md

 # Linux-kernel-compilation
-Insane/Impossible/Hard/ for "Operating systems" course for Taif university.
+Insane/Impossible/Hard Project for "Operating systems" course in Taif university.

 Creating and compiling new custom linux kernel.